jdittrich/userNeedResearchBook/text/allURBook.md

 The previous examples were concerned with whole principles and groups and thus focused on the macro level.
-Sometimes you just move data itself, without any trigger like renaming or the like, just because you found a better fit.
+Sometimes you just move data itself, without any trigger like renaming, just because you found a better fit.
 For example *»using the maximum possible height on a sheet of paper«* was grouped into »media«.
 Later, I moved it to *»budget«* because budget is something the user is directly concerned with,